santropolroulant/sous-chef/README.md

 ## How to contribute

-Please refer to the https://github.com/savoirfairelinux/sous-chef/blob/dev/CONTRIBUTING.md[contribution guidelines].
+Please refer to the [contribution guidelines](https://github.com/savoirfairelinux/sous-chef/blob/dev/CONTRIBUTING.md).

 ## Licensing